 Walser's literary output is the central inspiration behind de Waal's second solo exhibition in Berlin.
 Walser’s so-called 'pencil method' - an obsessive form of notation in microscript - allowed him to explore the immersive qualities of writing, something which has long held great significance for de Waal; "I love his writings...the way he made texts.
 I love his understanding of making as a way of marking time.
 Text can be sculpture, sculpture a sort of speech".

-In response to this idea, de Waal has made a new series of sculptures - free-standing vitrines holding paper-thin sheets of porcelain, embossed with his own handwritten texts, which are leant or stacked like pages of a notebook against vessels or marble fragments.
+In response to this idea, de Waal made a new series of sculptures - free-standing vitrines holding paper-thin sheets of porcelain, embossed with his own handwritten texts, which are leant or stacked like pages of a notebook against vessels or marble fragments.
 Some hold these porcelain elements without any vessel forms - the first installations of their kind.
-For the 10m-long wall in the Goethestraße gallery, he has also made his first site-specific text piece for Berlin.
-Gilded with sheets of gold leaf and overpainted with kaolin slip, de Waal has written into the surface, transcribing his own Walser-inspired texts and microscripts.
+For the 10m-long wall in the Goethestraße gallery, he also made his first site-specific text piece for Berlin.
+Gilded with sheets of gold leaf and overpainted with kaolin slip, de Waal wrote into the surface, transcribing his own Walser-inspired texts and microscripts.